UoB-COMSM0166/2026-group-27/README.md

 * Map Design:

   Most users liked the maze's layout and its "spacious route", suggesting that the navigation structure was clear and easy to understand.
 However, many noted that the environment felt empty and repetitive, indicating a lack of visual detail in the prototype, which led to reduced   user engagement.
-This supported our planned use of Bristol-themed visual elements, including landmarks and graffiti-style textures, to          improve visual engagement and help players recognise different areas of the map.  <br>
+This supported our planned use of Bristol-themed visual elements, such as landmarks in the background of story mode, to        improve visual engagement and help players recognise different areas of Bristol.  <br>

 * Technical Glitches: